-Believe it or not, all five families of tea (white, green, oolong, black, and puer) start their life from the same plant, Camellia Sinensis.
+Believe it or not, all six families of tea (white, green, yellow, oolong, black, and puer) start their life from the same plant, Camellia Sinensis.
 There are two variations of this plant (var. sinensis and var. assamica) and countless cultivars.
 The cultivar, terroir, and time of harvest all play a roll in the flavor profile of the final product however: the five families of teas are truly discovered after the leaf has been harvested and the processing begins.
 Read on to learn about how each tea stands out from the rest.

 White teas are the least processed and least oxidized of all teas, giving the leaf a light green color, the liquor a pale silver to golden hue, and the taste a delicate sweet floral mixed with warm grassy notes for a full, round mouth feel.
 Because of the minimal oxidation, white teas are very smooth to drink with little to no tanic aftertaste.
 White teas traditionally hail from the Fujian Province in China, however their growth in popularity has brought production to other parts of China, India, and Sri Lanka.

 Green teas are as close to the fresh leaf as teas come.
 The leaf undergoes careful, delicate processing that preserves the green color and lends a strong vegetal taste to the liquor.
 Of all teas, green teas contain the highest level of L-Theanine, an amino acid that promotes relaxation without sedation.
 This category of teas is primarily produced throughout China and Japan, with a signature tea coming from each region.
 An entire subcategory of green tea that has exploded in popularity in the Western world recently is Matcha.
 Matcha is a Japanese green tea that is slowly stone ground into a very fine powder.
 There is an endless variety of green teas.
 We encourage you to find your favorites!